- Sarah Lehman, Team, Leader for NARS, Monitoring Branch, U.S. EPA’s Office of Water, Washington, DC

 This webcast presents the latest news about conditions in the nation’s lakes and flowing waters, based on the findings of the National Aquatic Resource Surveys (NARS).
 The NARS are collaborative surveys conducted by EPA, states, and tribes that use a probability-based statistical design to sample rivers and streams, lakes, wetlands and coastal waters across the U.S. They are designed to provide consistent and unbiased information on biological conditions and key stressors in our waters.

 This Webcast provides a brief overview of the NARS program and a discussion of key findings from two of its recent reports, the National Lakes Assessment (NLA) and the National Rivers and Streams Assessment (NRSA).
-We also highlight additional NARS research that finds widespread increases in phosphorus levels in remote waters of the U.S.You may need Adobe Reader to view files on this page.
+We also highlight additional NARS research that finds widespread increases in phosphorus levels in remote waters of the U.S.You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.

 - Flyer for March 23, 2017 Webcast (PDF)(1 pg, 253 K)